NavneeshYadav/Tindog/README.md

 # Tindog
-This is a clone of tinder like dating site.
+This is a clone of dating site.